alfierushby/markdown-cv/index.md

 ## Who I am

-I am a graduate student for Computer Science and AI at The University of Nottingham.
-I have particular experience in C#, Vb.net, C, Lua, Python, Java, Haskell, JavaScript, MatLab and various web frameworks.
+I am a graduate student for Computer Science with AI at The University of Nottingham.
+I have particular experience in C#, Vb.net, C, Lua, Python, Java, Haskell, JavaScript, MATLAB, Android App development, and web frameworks.
+I have experience in various group projects with agile development and an emphasis on design.

 ## Education

 __BSc Hons Computer Science with Artificial Intelligence__, *University of Nottingham*.
-`September 2021 – 2024` <br>
+`September 2021 – July 2024` <br>
 \- Average ~85% Grade for first year.<br>
 \- Average ~84% Grade for second year.<br>
-\- Experience on the languages C, Java, Haskell, Python, JS, MatLab. <br>
+\- Experience on the languages C, Java, Haskell, Python, JS, MATLAB. <br>
 \- Modules include a focus on practical software management and development, agile methods, AI heuristics, group work, algorithm efficiency and computability, computer vision with a focus on deep learning, symbolic AI, mobile app development and cryptography.

 __9 GCSEs__, __4 A-Levels__, *Biddenham International School and Sports College*.